IhateCreatingUserNames2/Aura_AppAgentX/readme.md

 ## Hardware Usage

 - Aura uses 5 LLM calls for each AppAgentX Command
 - Aura was tested on a i7 7700, 16GB RAM, NVIDIA 1060 6GB, Windows 10 .
-It consumes at least 8gb of Ram and around 50gb of Space(In Windows due WSL...)
+It consumes at least 8gb of Ram and around 50gb of Space(In Windows due Docker/WSL...)

 ## Project Structure